Skip to main content

 Data caps on CenturyLink (Quantum Fiber) plans require monitoring usage to avoid overage charges.
 Google Fiber includes unlimited data allowances in their service plans.
 Households streaming 4K video, gaming online, or working from home can easily consume 500GB-1TB monthly, making unlimited data essential for heavy users.

 Hidden fees deserve careful attention during signup.
-Beyond monthly service and equipment rental, watch for activation fees, installation charges, network enhancement fees, broadcast TV fees (for bundled services), regional sports fees, and taxes that can add 20-30% to advertised rates.
+Beyond monthly service and equipment rental, watch for activation fees, installation charges, network enhancement fees, broadcast TV fees (for bundled services), regional sports fees.
+Taxes that can add 20-30% to advertised rates.
 Request a complete first-bill estimate including all fees before committing to service.

 Making Your Decision: Which Provider Fits Your Needs?